They say, “it’s all about who you know”.

 No need to register—just turn up!

-To start soon at Sturt campus from 12–1 PM every Wednesday at Level 3, Sturt Library.
-Stay Tuned! (see map here).
+We also have sessions at Sturt campus from 12–1 PM every Wednesday at Level 3, Sturt Library. (see map here).

 I wouldn’t mind being a facilitator….